hrmJ/refactoring-with-stratified-design/slides.md

 - Some background
 - Stratified design as a concept
-- A somewhat modified example from a real-world API
+- A  modified example based on a real-world API

 </v-clicks>